chef/automate/components/docs-chef-io/content/automate/ha_on_premises_deployment_prerequisites.md

 Chef Automate HA requires a [high availability Chef Infra Server](/server/install_server_ha/) deployment; it does not support a standalone Chef Infra Server deployment.

-You can deploy a Chef Automate high availability cluster on AWS or Google Cloud Platform (GCP) VMs.
+You can deploy a Chef Automate high availability cluster on AWS or Google Cloud Platform (GCP) or Azure VMs.

 On-prem deployments of Chef Automate HA supports making backups on file system (FS) or object storage (S3/MinIO/Google Cloud Storage).